How to Become a Psychologist in New Jersey

 The first part is a multiple-choice examination but the second part will involve an oral examination administered by the Board.
 This part will be more specific regarding New Jersey’s laws and code of ethics in relation to psychology.
 The average cost of this examination is $600.

-Psychologist Career Outlook In New Jersey
+Psychology Career Outlook in New Jersey

-Research Additional Psychology Professional Licenses Granted by New Jersey:
+Additional Psychology Resources for New Jersey:

 - New Jersey Counselor Licensing